andela-johia/news-feed-app/README.md

 ## Introduction
 * The News feed application consumes a news api to view new sources and also current new headline.
-The app requires the user to sign in with a google plus account
+The app requires the user to sign in with a google plus account.
+The app has more than 60 news sources to choose from.

 ## Key Features of this Application